itisusama-writer/marionette-effect/chapters/all-chapters.md

 The game had just entered daylight.

----
-Title: "Chapter 8 – The First Thread"
+"Chapter 8 – The First Thread"
----

 Detective Rahim sat in the dim operations room, the hum of the surveillance monitors filling the silence.
 The footage from the city square was grainy but clear enough.
 Two women brushing past each other by the fountain, one in a red scarf, the other in a gray coat.